Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Daodiseo stablecoins

 Crypto assets that track the price of fiat currency enabled by the Daodiseo protocol.
-Users mint new Daodiseo stablecoins by burning Luna.
+Users mint new Daodiseo stablecoins by burning Odis.
 Stablecoins are named for their fiat counterparts.
 For example, the base Daodiseo stablecoin tracks the price of the IMF’s SDR, named DaodiseoSDR, or SDT.
 Other stablecoin denominations include DaodiseoUSD or UST, and DaodiseoKRW or  KRT.
 All Daodiseo stablecoin denominations exist in the same pool.

 For more information, see [stablecoins](protocol.md#stablecoins).